altercation/storage-gen/README.md

 contain swap devices.
 Note that if a partition does contain a swap device without a size value assigned to either, a size of 'ram' will be assigned by default.

-`--type TYPE`

-Any of the valid storage device types.
-Unlike the other options in the fields list, this is *not* specified with an extended option style '--' prefix.
-Rather each line starts with the type word.
-Valid types: drive partition logical encryption swap filesystem subvolume